LBPUnion/ProjectLighthouse/README.md

 3. Making your changes to the database.
 I won't cover this since if you're making database changes you should know what you're doing.
 4. Running `dotnet ef migrations add <NameOfMigrationInPascalCase> --project ProjectLighthouse`.

+### Running tests

+You can run tests either through your IDE or by running `dotnet tests`.

+Keep in mind while running database tests you need to have `LIGHTHOUSE_DB_CONNECTION_STRING` set.

 ## Compatibility across games and platforms